ExeioS33/ExeioS33/README.md

 I'm Sanda ANDRIA, I'm known as a cool geek 😎.
 - 🔭 I’m currently working on some data engineering project.
 - 🌱 I’m currently learning about DevOps practices applied to data engineering, software engineering practices and data engineering tools.
+- ⚡ I like keeping myself up to date on best practices and new technologies around software and data engineering.